SeanMcP/seanmcp.com/src/content/articles/building-browser-extensions.md

 title: Building browser extensions
 description: Some resources and guides for making browser add-ons/extensions
 pubDate: 2021-02-23T12:00-0400
-tags:
-  - Garden
-  - Chrome
-  - Firefox
-  - Extensions
 ---

 These are resources that I reference and guides that I follow while developing browser add-ons/extensions.
 Hopefully this garden will be helpful to you along the way!

 ## Resources